himmytam/Efficient-FIR-code/README.md

 1.Visual studio 2017 with both the Desktop Development with C++ and Python Development.
   -link to down from Microsoft: https://docs.microsoft.com/en-us/visualstudio/python/installation

-2. Click the file above, python extension > python extension.sln > open it in Vsual studio 2017 ,you should able to see the soulution Explorer on the right hand site
+2. Click the file above, python extension > python extension.sln > open it in Vsual studio 2017 you should able to see the soulution Explorer on the right hand site

 3.Make sure that your python environments are sat to 32-bits python